 Take a tour: There are so many good New Orleans food tour options, and you should definitely go on one!

-Lastly, if you have an extra day in New Orleans, I highly recommend getting out of the city to see one or two of the nearby former plantations.
+Lastly, if you have an extra day in New Orleans, I highly recommend getting out of the city to see one or two of the nearby former plantations along the Old River Road.
 These plantations (and everything associated with them – including slavery) were such a huge part of southern Louisiana's history.

 Laura Plantation is a historic Creole Plantation, and I really enjoyed the tour of the house and grounds here.
 They're doing a lot to restore buildings on the property in order to tell the story of everyone involved in the plantation's story – including the former enslaved people.